Structure learning for extremal tree models: Structure learning for extremal tree models

 \begin{remark} The assumption that the data $\g X_1,\dots,\g X_n$ are independent was only made to keep the presentation simple.
-The consistency result in Theorem~\ref{th:Gammacons} continues to hold under a high-level assumption that allows for temporal dependence and is spelled out in detail in the Supplementary Material at the beginning of Section~\ref{sec:prGammacons}. \end{remark}
+The consistency result in Theorem~\ref{th:Gammacons} continues to hold under a high-level assumption that allows for temporal dependence and is spelled out in detail at the beginning of Supplementary Material~\ref{sec:prGammacons}. \end{remark}

 Now we have all results that are needed for consistent estimation of the underlying tree structure.
 Given a general distance $\dist$ with estimator $\hat \dist$ on pairs $(i,j) \in V\times V$, we consider plug-in procedures of the form